 Here's the before pictures - taken from the estate agent's listings.

-My vision for the space, as it was big enough to have a table in it, was for a retro American Diner style space.
+My vision for the space, as it was big enough to have a table in it, was for a retro American Diner style space but how could I do a dream kitchen on a budget?
 The first thing I needed to do was to get rid of the brown tiles.
 A lot of the things in the house I can live with - but they were painted the day after I moved in.

 I started off by cleaning the tiles with a sponge and soap and water.
 The sponge I used was a decorators sponge which I purchased for £1, but you could probably use any kind of sponge - I just wanted to get any dirt and grime off the tiles before painting them.
 The tile paint, which was £13.95, required just one coat, but I needed paint brushes (£1.50) and some masking tape (£1) in order to do this.

 Now, I am no DIY expert - far from it - so I'm not going to tell you how to paint or what you need to do, but if you are using tile paint (or in fact cupboard paint) get some white spirit in!
 You can always throw away your brushes, but you can't throw away your hands - and I made a lot of mess whilst painting!
 White spirit needs ventilation before use though so please ensure you read the instructions.

 Here's a quick pic to show the difference just painting the tiles made!
 Hopefully you can already see that the room was getting brighter and fresher.